randyzwitch/RSiteCatalyst/README.md

 ##News

-2014-03-2X:
+2014-03-23: Version 1.3.2 submitted to CRAN
-- Fixed issues arising from upgrading to httr 0.3
+- Fixed issues arising from upgrading to httr 0.3.
+Package behavior should be identical using v0.2 or v0.3 of httr.

 2014-02-20: Version 1.3.1 submitted to CRAN
 - Fixed NAMESPACE issue to export real-time functions